-Swollen gums are a very common problem, but it should not be ignored.
+Swollen gums are a very common problem, but not one that should not be ignored.
 Treating it properly from its very first stages is essential for maintaining your oral health.
 The swelling can be caused by a wide range of conditions.
-A dental professional can help patients determine the cause of the swelling and then provide them with a personalized treatment plan.
+A dental professional can help patients determine the cause of the swelling, and then provide them with a personalized treatment plan.

-While swollen gums are often associated with the gingivitis and chronic inflammation of the gums, this is not always the case.
+While swollen gums are often associated with gingivitis and chronic inflammation of the gums, this is not always the case.
 In this article, we will present the main causes of swollen gums, as well as the key aspects regarding the treatment and prevention of this common condition.

 How to Recognize Swollen Gums